WHEN ROBOTS DREAM

 And why wouldn’t we find other trains de though?
 Is mimicry the only solution?

 Let’s come back to emotional data.

 All previous fearful or human mimicry fantasies are about a lack of communication between a robot and its user.
 And who could be better at interpreting than a designer?
-In a near future, he will create more robots, their interfaces and means of communication.
+In the near future, he will create more robots, their interfaces and means of communication.
 He will find new applications for these machines and he will create feasible and positive scenarios of use.

 The relationship between a robot and its user looks for natural human reactions by appeal or mimicry.
-The robot must become understandable by the human. in order for two antagonistic mind systems communicate.
+The robot must become understandable by a human. in order for two antagonistic mind systems communicate.
 A novice user can not be able to understand how a robot really works; the designer’s task is to conceive it to be readable in the easiest way.
 Donald A Norman proposes four conditions to a wholesome interaction between Man and machines:

 -visibility: the user can describe the appliance’s state and its alternative actions

 -a good conceptual model: an organization where operations and their results are coherent.